tezos/tezos/docs/whitedoc/michelson.rst

 -  ``NOT`` The return type of ``NOT`` is an ``int`` and not a ``nat``.
    This is because the sign is also negated.
-The resulting integer is computed using two’s complement.
+The resulting integer is computed using two's complement.
 For instance, the boolean negation of ``0`` is ``-1``.
 To get a natural back, a possibility is to use ``AND`` with an unsigned mask afterwards.